wjakob/nanobind/docs/free_threaded.rst

 type bindings.
 Immortal objects don't require reference counting and therefore cannot cause the bottleneck mentioned above.
 The main downside of this approach is that these objects leak when the interpreter shuts down.
-Free-threaded nanobind extensions disable the internal :ref:`leak checker <leak-checker>`, since it would produce many warning messages caused by immortal objects.
+Free-threaded nanobind extensions disable the internal :ref:`leak checker <refleaks>`, since it would produce many warning messages caused by immortal objects.

 Internal data structures